Schedule Number 21267

 If you have questions on what is plagiarism, please consult the policy (http://www.sa.sdsu.edu/srr/conduct1.html) and this helpful guide from the Library: (http://infodome.sdsu.edu/infolit/exploratorium/Standard_5/plagiarism.pdf)

-Note: Class sessions in which a laptop is required are marked with the () icon.
+Note: Class sessions in which a laptop is recommended are marked with the () icon.
+“LitDA” refers to my book Literature in the Digital Age.

 |February 8||Digital Theory in the Electronic Age